The Information Glut

 If you have a set of personal study notes, internal company reports, or a specific niche document you want to summarize for yourself, NotebookLM is a powerful assistant.

-But if you want to understand the foundational ideas that shaped human history—philosophies like Stoicism, classic literature, and major societal trends—through a deep, engaging debate that you'll actually remember, narrlit is built for exactly that job.
+But if you want to understand the foundational ideas that shaped human history (Stoicism, classic literature, major societal trends) through a deep, engaging debate that you'll actually remember, narrlit is built for exactly that job.

 You can check out our approach by exploring our audiobook alternative comparison or viewing our full collection of conversations on the library page.